XTANDI is a prescription medicine used to treat men with prostate cancer that:

 • Have a history of seizures, brain injury, stroke, or brain tumors

-• Have a history of heart disease, have high blood pressure, or have abnormal amounts of fat or cholesterol in your blood (dyslipidemia)
+• Have a history of heart disease, high blood pressure, or abnormal amounts of fat or cholesterol in your blood (dyslipidemia)

 • Are pregnant or plan to become pregnant.
 XTANDI can cause harm to your unborn baby and loss of pregnancy (miscarriage)